cedadev/ceda_opensearch/README.md

 # CEDA Opensearch
 This package provides an open search interface to CEDAs elastic search, which currently provides Landsat 5, 7 and 8 data (all limited in geographic scope) and Sentinel 1, 2 and 3 data.
+The dataOnline flag is used to indicate if the data is online (spinning disk) or offline (tape).

 ## Open search description document